carstendev/machine-learning-productionizing/README.md

 H2O and JPMML provide the means to package the models into language independent packages during creation, so that developers can just import and use the provided models.

+The models can be used in real-time streaming environments, but as of now (12.04.2018), only single row serving is supported, if full frame serving is needed take a look at [MLeap](https://github.com/combust/mleap).

 The models used in this project are all random forest regressors trained on the boston housing market dataset from scikit-learn.

 You can take a look at the jupyter notebook [here](https://github.com/carstendev/machine-learning-packaging).